 The Woman in the Window by A.J.
 Finn

 This psychological thriller about an agoraphobic woman who witnesses a crime in a neighboring home is so good that it's earned a glowing endorsement from Gillian Flynn, the author of the best-selling novel Gone Girl and the blockbuster hit of the same name, herself.
-It was an instant New York Times bestseller, and will soon be adapted into a movie.
+It was an instant New York Times bestseller.

 The Stand is one of the greatest horror fantasy novels of all time.
 Not only did it introduce the world to King's most nefarious recurring villain, Randall Flagg, but it presented a vivid portrait of an apocalypse that's terrifyingly believable.
 While most of King's horror novels center around nightmarish scenarios too fantastical to be taken seriously, this one uses the plausible notion of biological warfare to showcase the very real possibility of mankind's self-made destruction.
 This novel, written during the Cold War, presents possibilities that were actively on people's minds—and which still remain relevant today.